Peter-Walsh/About/README.md

 Hello world!
 My name's Peter, and I'm a junior studying computer science at Stony Brook University!

 ### What is this place
-This is basically where I keep all of the source code for all my projects that I've been working on for my classes and misc side projects.
+This is basically where I keep all of the source code for all my projects.
+I'm working on a table of contents for each project below.

 # Table of Contents
 Welcome to the table of contents for all of my projects!
 Below you will find a breif description of each of my projects, as well as a link to each projects code repository.